splunk/public-o11y-docs/gdi/opentelemetry/components/loadbalancing-exporter.rst

 ***************************************************

 .. meta::
-    :description: The load balancing exporter exports spans, metrics, and log to different back-ends that you can define.
+    :description: The load balancing exporter exports spans, metrics, and log to different back ends that you can define.

-The load balancing exporter is an OpenTelemetry Collector component that can export spans, metrics, and logs to multiple different back-ends.
+The load balancing exporter is an OpenTelemetry Collector component that can export spans, metrics, and logs to multiple back ends.
 The supported pipeline types are ``metrics``, ``traces``, and ``logs``.

 .. _loadbalancing-exporter-benefits:

 Benefits
 ============================

-The load balancing exporter can send telemetry data to multiple back-ends at once using a routing policy.
+The load balancing exporter can send telemetry data to multiple back ends at once using a routing policy.
 You can use routing policies to sort telemetry data into groups and map these groups to specific endpoints.

 Using the load balancing exporter, you can also send data to other running instances of the OpenTelemetry Collector through Collector endpoints.
 For example, you can send all traces to one running instance of the Collector and all logs to another running instance.
 Using this method, you can process or manipulate your data in separate Collector environments.